HBM/jet-protocol/README.md

 ## set

 Use the __set__ message for (trying) to set a State to a new value.
 The Daemon will route the Request to the responsible Peer.
+The value must be of type Boolean, Number, String, Array or Object.

-Accepting the new value is solely up to the Peer.
+Accepting the new value is solelyup to the Peer.
 In case of an error-less dispatching / assigning, the Peer posts a __change__ Notification, thus informing all fetching Peers about the actual new value.
+The new value may __differ__ from the requested new value.

 ```javascript
 // set a state to a new value